 With IBS, constipation can fluctuate over time.
 When constipation is not present, there may instead be loose stools with diarrhea.

 As people age, the prevalence of constipation tends to increase.
-Up to 40% of older people in the community and up to 60% of those in institutions may experience constipation.
+Up to 40% of older people in the community and

 The exact cause of this remains unclear.
 It may be that as people age, food takes longer to pass through the digestive tract.
 Many people also become less mobile, which may also contribute to constipation.